 Umbilicoplasty, also known as belly button surgery, is a cosmetic surgical procedure that involves reshaping and/or repositioning the belly button to improve its appearance.
 Some of the benefits of umbilicoplasty surgery include the following:

-- Quick and Safe Procedure: Umbilicoplasty is a relatively quick and safe procedure that can be performed under local anaesthesia on an outpatient basis.
+Umbilicoplasty is a relatively quick and safe procedure that can be performed on an outpatient basis under local anaesthesia.

 The umbilicoplasty procedure can vary depending on the specific goals and needs of the patient.
 However, the following is a general outline of the steps involved in a typical umbilicoplasty surgery:

-- Anaesthesia: Umbilicoplasty is typically performed under local anaesthesia with or without sedation, but general anaesthesia may be used in some cases or when combined with other procedures.
-An anesthetist will administer the appropriate anaesthesia to ensure the patient’s comfort and safety during the surgery.
+Umbilicoplasty is typically performed under local anaesthesia with or without sedation, but general anaesthesia may be used in some cases or when combined with other procedures.
+An anaesthetist will administer the appropriate anaesthesia to ensure the patient’s comfort and safety during the surgery.

-- Marking and incision: The surgeon will mark the navel and surrounding area to guide the incision and planned modifications.
+The surgeon will mark the navel and surrounding area to guide the incision and plan the modifications.
 They will then make a small incision around the navel, which can vary in shape and size depending on the specific goals of the surgery.
-Common incision patterns include a semicircular, circular, or inverted-V shape.
+Common incision patterns include a semicircular, circular, or inverted V shape.

-- Repositioning the navel: The surgeon will then reposition the navel, adjusting its shape, size, and location to create a more aesthetically pleasing appearance.
-This can involve moving the navel higher or lower on the abdominal wall, or changing its orientation or depth.
+The surgeon will then reposition the navel, adjusting its shape, size, and location to create a more aesthetically pleasing appearance.
+This can involve moving the navel higher or lower on the abdominal wall or changing its orientation or depth.

-- Closing the incision: Once the desired modifications have been made, the surgeon will carefully suture the skin back together around the navel.
-They may use dissolvable sutures, which will be absorbed by the body over time, or non-dissolvable sutures that need to be removed later.
+Once the desired modifications have been made, the surgeon will carefully suture the skin back together around the navel.
+They may use dissolvable sutures, which the body will absorb over time, or non-dissolvable sutures that need to be removed later.
 The surgeon may also apply surgical glue or adhesive strips to help hold the incision closed.

 Recovery after umbilicoplasty surgery is generally quicker and less complicated than more invasive abdominal procedures.
 However, every individual’s healing process may vary.
 The following is a general outline of what to expect during recovery from umbilicoplasty surgery:

-- Incision care: It is essential to keep the incision site clean and dry to prevent infection.
+To prevent infection, the incision site must be kept clean and dry.
 You will be given specific instructions on how to clean the area and when you can shower or bathe.
-If non-dissolvable sutures were used, they would need to be removed by your surgeon, typically within one to two weeks after surgery.
+If non-dissolvable sutures were used, your surgeon would need to remove them, typically within one to two weeks after surgery.

-- Activity restrictions: You can usually return to light daily activities within a week after surgery.
-However, strenuous exercise, heavy lifting, and activities that may strain the abdominal area should be avoided for at least 4-6 weeks or as advised by your surgeon.
-It is crucial to follow your surgeon’s guidance regarding when you can resume specific activities to ensure proper healing and minimize complications.
+You can usually return to light daily activities within a week after surgery.
+However, strenuous exercise, heavy lifting, and activities that may strain the abdominal area should be avoided for at least 4-6 weeks or as your surgeon advises.
+It is crucial to follow your surgeon’s guidance regarding when you can resume specific activities to ensure proper healing and minimise complications.

 There are several factors which will determine the overall cost of the belly button reshaping procedure, and the final quotation will be given after a face-to-face consultation with your specialist plastic surgeon.